LDDestroier/enchat/README.md

-# enchat
+# enchat 3.0
-A complete rewrite of Enchat, the encrypted, decentralized text chat.
+A complete rewrite of Enchat, the encrypted, decentralized text chat for COmputerCraft.
+Requires a modem.
+Overlay glasses can be used to enable notifications.